Support Athens by Locals!

 For any questions, you can always call: +30 210 3214172 or +30 210 9238470

-Entrance to the Acropolis is free for people with disabilities, but if you need extra tickets you can book them online from here:
+Entrance to the Acropolis is free for people with disabilities, but if you need extra tickets, you can book them online from here:

-Pre-Booked: Skip-the-Line Ticket to the Acropolis
+Pre-Booked: Ticket to the Acropolis

 After arriving at the top of the Acropolis Hill with the wheelchair lift, physically challenged visitors can use two new disabled routes on the north and east sides of the Parthenon to move around and enjoy the majestic archaeological site.

-These new routes replaced older ones that were worn out to cover a total area of about 2500 square meters (approximately 500 meters long and 4 meters wide) and make access to the monuments more comfortable.
+These new routes replaced older ones that were worn out to cover a total area of about 2500 square meters (approximately 500 meters long and 4 meters wide) and made access to the monuments more comfortable.

 For hotels that are located close to the Acropolis and the Parthenon read our guide with the best hotels near Acropolis